pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

     Where `TAP-VERSION` is the version of Tanzu Application Platform installed.

-Trivy is now configured to use resources within your air-gapped environment when executed with the supply chain.
+Trivy is now configured to use resources in your air-gapped environment when executed with the supply chain.
 For more information about using Trivy in an air-gapped environment, see the [Trivy](https://aquasecurity.github.io/trivy/v0.48/docs/advanced/air-gap/) documentation.

 ## <a id="grype-with-scan-1-0"></a> Using Grype with Scan 1.0